 Active dry yeast is the most common yeast for pizza dough recipes, and some people consider it the best yeast for pizza overall, although that opinion depends on other factors.

 With active dry yeast, the yeasts are not killed but instead are dehydrated to become dormant.
-If you add the yeast to water with temperatures of 95° to 105° Fahrenheit, the yeast becomes active again.
+If you add the yeast to water at 95° to 105° Fahrenheit, the yeast becomes active again.

-This type of yeast comes in small round granules and must be dissolved in warm water before adding it to the pizza recipe because it is a living organism and is dormant until it is activated.
+This type of yeast comes in small round granules and must be dissolved in warm water before adding it to the pizza recipe because it is a dormant organism until activated.

 Another reason to dry out the yeast is to give it a more stable shelf life.
 Active dry yeast typically lasts up to one year and can last up to 5 years when you keep it in the freezer.